sthomas2878/IntelligentAssist/Intelligent AI Assistant.md

 ![alt text](images/image27.png)

 Note how it selected the Traffic agent to answer the request, which was obviously the right choice in this case.

+## NOTE: This is a pre-GA version of watsonx Orchestrate

+At the current moment, there are some known issues regarding the orchestration agents within watsonx Orchestrate.
+A major update to fix these issues will go live on June 30, 2025.
+At the current moment, you can ask the Warehouse Manager Agent to do a single task requiring one agent.
+The Warehouse Manager Agent should properly route the task.

+However, in order to receive a proper answer for a task requiring a different agent, the user must refresh the session (either reload the page or press the circle arrow at the top left of the preview).

+Additionally, multi-agent queries are not working at the moment.
+The instructions/screenshots below follow an earlier version of this lab where the Warehouse Manager Agent is able to properly orchestrate multiple agents in one query.

+### Older lab showing multi-agent orchestration

 You can now test the routing to the other agents, possibly using the same or similar prompts as what you used earlier to test them individually:
 - "What is the status of the warehouse docks?"